Embodied Instruction Following in Unknown Environments: Related Works

-\textbf{Scene Representation for Visual-language Navigation: } Visual-language navigation requires agents to explore unknown environments to locate target objects and follow natural language instructions.
-The primary challenge lies in efficiently representing expansive unknown scenes for generating navigation policies.
-Existing scene representations consist of three categories: 2D semantic maps, 3D geometric maps and scene graphs.
-Early works \cite{batra2020objectnav, anderson2018vision} constructed the 2D semantic maps by projecting visual clues in the top-down view, which are leveraged for navigation frontier selection for target finding.
-PONI \cite{ramakrishnan2022poni} proposed a scoring network for all potential frontiers of unseen regions 2D semantic maps, and L3MVN \cite{yu2023l3mvn} determined the semantic relevance of the objects around each frontier to the target by BERT \cite{devlin2018bert}.
+\textbf{Scene Representation for Visual-language Navigation:} Existing scene representations consist of three categories: 2D semantic maps, 3D geometric maps and scene graphs.
+Early works \cite{batra2020objectnav} constructed the 2D semantic maps by projecting visual clues in the top-down view, which are leveraged for navigation frontier selection for target finding.
+L3MVN \cite{yu2023l3mvn} determined the semantic relevance of the objects around each frontier to the target by BERT \cite{devlin2018bert}.
 To embed the geometric information, 3D geometric maps are investigated by fusing the structure and semantic information.
-LERF \cite{kerr2023lerf} and ConceptFusion \cite{jatavallabhula2023conceptfusion} integrated fine-grained alignment of semantic features with 3D maps in SLAM, multi-view fusion, and NeRF \cite{mildenhall2021nerf} for multiple downstream tasks.
-To reduce the storage overhead, scene graphs \cite{gu2023conceptgraphs, hughes2022hydra} are proposed to represent objects or concepts as nodes and spatial relations as edges to represent the scene topology efficiently.
-SayPlan \cite{rana2023sayplan} enabled agents to focus on task-relevant nodes by integrating subgraph folding and replanning mechanisms.
-Inspired by the above approaches, we construct semantic feature maps to empower embodied agents to explore unknown environments, where task-relevant information can be acquired for action generation with low exploration cost.
+ConceptFusion \cite{jatavallabhula2023conceptfusion} integrated fine-grained alignment of semantic features with 3D maps in SLAM, multi-view fusion, and NeRF \cite{mildenhall2021nerf} for multiple downstream tasks.
+To reduce the storage overhead, scene graphs \cite{rana2023sayplan, yin2025unigoal} are proposed to represent objects or concepts as nodes and spatial relations as edges to represent the scene topology efficiently.
+Inspired by the above approaches, we construct semantic feature maps to empower embodied agents to explore unknown environments.